IvoVellekoop/openwfs/docs/source/core.rst

         extent: Quantity

 The :meth:`~.Detector.read()` method of a detector starts a measurement and returns the captured data.
 It triggers the detector and blocks until the data is available.
 Data is always returned as `numpy` array :cite:`numpy`.
 Subclasses of :class:`~.Detector` typically add a set of properties specific to that detector (e.g. shutter time, gain, etc.).
 In the simplest case, setting these properties and calling :meth:`.~Detector.read()` is all that is needed to capture data.
-As described in Section :numref:`Asynchronous measurements`, the :meth:`~.Detector.trigger()` method is used for asynchronous measurements.
-All other properties and methods are used for metadata and units, as described in Section :numref:`Units and metadata`.
+As described in :numref:`Asynchronous measurements`, the :meth:`~.Detector.trigger()` method is used for asynchronous measurements.
+All other properties and methods are used for metadata and units, as described in :numref:`Units and metadata`.

 The detector object inherits some properties and methods from the base class :class:`~.Device`.
-These are used by the synchronization mechanism to determine when it is safe to start a measurement, as described in Section :numref:`Synchronization`.
+These are used by the synchronization mechanism to determine when it is safe to start a measurement, as described in :numref:`Synchronization`.

 Asynchronous measurements